-- CJR has been a success with \$120,000 in reconciliation savings payments over the first two years of the program (even the first year, most savings the second year). - Data related to OCM is pending - IMPACT program for substance abuse - Social determinants of health task force - Creation of the Office of Primary Care to better manage populations and chronic conditions - Focus on cost/quality use of Healthy Planet analytics to better manage care and incorporate claims data into our EHR
+CJR has been a success with positive reconciliation savings payments over the first two years of the program (even the first year, most savings the second year).

+Data related to OCM is pending

+IMPACT program for substance abuse

+Social determinants of health task force

+Creation of the Office of Primary Care and Population Health to better manage populations and chronic conditions

+Focus on cost/quality - use of Healthy Planet analytics to better manage care and incorporate claims data into our EHR

-Has your institution established data sets, dashboards and/or metrics to achieve success in managing an at risk population(s)?
+Has your institution established data set, dashboards and/or metrics to achieve success in managing an at risk population(s)?

-- Our institution invested in Epic's Healthy Planet framework which has the tools and analytic capabilities to help us ingest claims data, understand utilization in different patient populations, and create clinical quality dashboards within epic which are foundational to supporting our VBC/pop health efforts.
+Our institution invested in Epic's Healthy Planet framework which has the tools and analytic capabilities to ingest claims data, understand utilization in different patient populations, and create clinical quality dashboards within Epic to support our VBC/pop health efforts.

-- We have selected metrics in each of the below categories to track our progress
+We have selected metrics in each of the below categories to track our progress

+- Financial

-- financial
+- Operations

-- quality
+- Quality

-- experience (provider/patient)
+- Experience (provider/patient)

-What other strategic factors are guiding your decisions and investments in valuebased care and population health?
+What other strategic factors are guiding your decisions and investments in value-based care and population health?

-- Our mission is to improve the health of all Oregonians.
+Our mission is to improve the health of all Oregonians.
 We are focused on how to deliver value based care while expanding our research and teaching missions.
-Being the only Academic center in our region, our mission not only differentiates us in this regard, it also presents additional cost challenges that we need to address. - We believe that providing value to our patients, payers and employers is critical to the success of our system - Large integrated systems such as Kaiser, Providence and Legacy compete with us clinically and do not have the additional burden of our mission.
-Integrating our care across populations with a focus on value and evidenced based practice will be critical to our success.
+Being the only Academic center in our region, our mission not only differentiates us in this regard, it also presents additional cost challenges that we need to address.